medcomdk/MedCom-FHIR-Communication/docs/index.md

 The Sending EcoSystem **SHALL** validate the message before dispatching it.
 Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.

 The Sending EcoSystem **SHALL** validate the message before dispatching it.
 Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.

-## 3.1 Asynchronous Messaging

-MedCom FHIR Messaging is based on Asynchronous Messaging.

-In Asynchronous messaging, a Sending EcoSystem dispatches an unsolicited message to a Receiving EcoSystem possibly through several intermediate hubs, and besides from sending an possibly requested acknowledgement immediately as a response, the Receiving EcoSystem responds to the Sending EcoSystem separately.
-The Receiving EcoSystem may respond more than once to any given message.

 ## 3.2 VANSEnvelope